Practice network accreditation

 What does the accreditation process look like for a practice network?

 - The company must sign an agreement with AAHA approximately 12 months in advance.

 - The company will be evaluated by AAHA; the company must meet a separate set of standards specifically written for practice network accreditation.
-These standards are tailored to management topics only (human resources, leadership, culture, medical autonomy, etc.); there is no evaluation of medical practices at the network level other than ensuring medical decisions are made by attending veterinarians.
+These standards are tailored to management topics only (human resources, leadership, culture, medical autonomy, etc.).

 - Once a company receives practice network accreditation, it will be re-evaluated annually and must continue to meet the practice network accreditation standards.